toddfast/game-icons-net-font/README.md

 This custom font is generated as a TrueType font and should be broadly compatible with any system that uses TrueType fonts.

+Please note, if you send a document created on your computer to someone else and it contains glyphs from this font, the document will not render properly unless the recipient has the same font version installed.
+You can also send them the font file with instructions on how to install it (or point them to this repo), but as an easier solution, some document formats like PDF allow you to embed fonts and potentially avoid this problem.

-Please note, for techical reasons, **font files generated from different icon sets are unfortunately not compatible with one another**.
+Also note that, for techical reasons, **font files generated from different icon sets are unfortunately not compatible with one another**.
 This means that if you try to switch versions of the font to get access to new glyphs, existing glyhs will shift to new glyphs and will have to be relocated.

 The reason for this problem is that the codepoints used for the glyphs is not stable across versions of the font.
 While it would be possible to preserve codepoint information, due to the limitations of FontCustom, new glyphs would be appended at the end of the font, making finding glyphs considerably harder since they would no longer be alphabetically sorted.